Summer Exchange at Koç University

 For the first time this year, we are openning this innovative learning journey to our Summer Exchange Students.
 Students will be able to attend workshops on Design Thinking, Cross-Cultural Communication and Mindfulness during their Summer Exchange Period.

 Summer Exchange students who attend to those three workshops, one off-campus event and one social innovation seminar by Koç University Social Impact Forum (KUSIF) will be eligible for the certificate.
-Detailed program for the workshops and events will be shared during the orientation days.
+Please find the detailed program below:

 Interested universities can contact Mrs. Rena Polat Korkmaz, GLLP program coordinator at firstname.lastname@example.org for further details.